brettguenther/one-sdk-node/README.md

 ## Usage

 1. `npm install`
-2. Adjust the `.example.env` file to `.env` and fill in variables
+2. Adjust the `.example.env` file to `.env` and populate enc variables
+3. generate or provide self signed certificates (`cert.pem` and `key.pem` files)
-3. `npm run start`
+4. `npm run start`

 This uses node v20.

 ## Localhost port forwarding to run on phone

+Biometrisc and OCR are meant to be performed on mobile devices.

-On a Mac, there are two steps to be able to run this locally on your phone.
+On a Mac, there are two steps to be able to run this locally on your phone:

 1. Add your phone's ip to `/etc/hosts`